Our Coaches

 As Head Coach of Splash Aquatics, Coach Ryan believes his greatest strength lies in his deep passion for teaching, mentoring, and building meaningful relationships—with swimmers, Splash's amazing coaching staff, and the entire Splash ʻohana.
 His non-traditional path into coaching keeps him grounded, curious, and open to both proven techniques and new ideas, all in pursuit of building a training environment and team culture rooted in care, learning, and excellence.

-Senior & Junior Group Coach (Manana)
+Senior & Junior Group Coach (Pearl City)

 Alyce "Al" Hong